mohammedadelabu/flickz/README.md

-# Clips
+# FLICKZ

+### A platform for uploading and sharing gaming highlights.
+Its features include authentication, routing, video processing, state management and so much more.
+It runs a Web Assembly file to process video files with FFMPEG.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.
+Other technology used are Tailwind CSS, TypeScript, Firebase, RxJS, Streams, WebAssembly and Rust to improve performance and combine with the power of Angular.
+✓
+Use  in your applications

 ## Development server